Are NDAs legally binding in Mexico? A guide for employers [2024]

 2. Some types of confidential information are protected by Mexican law

 In Mexico, there are certain legal protections in place to help safeguard confidential information.
-For example, the Industrial Property Law (Ley de la Propiedad Industrial) protects trade secrets and provides legal remedies for companies whose confidential intellectual property is disclosed without their consent.
+For example, the Federal Law for the Protection of Industrial Property was passed in 2020 to strengthen the enforcement of industrial property rights.
+Some examples include better protection of trade secrets and providing legal remedies for companies whose confidential intellectual property is disclosed without their consent.

 However, Mexico's laws don't offer comprehensive protection—that's why you still need to include an NDA in your onboarding for Mexican employees.